yinkaolaa-4197/yinkaolaa-4197/README.md

 - 👋 Hi, I’m david
 - 👀 I’m interested in html and css
 - 🌱 I’m currently learning web-development
-- 💞️ I’m looking to collaborate on web-developement
+- 💞️ I’m looking to collaborate with a web-developer
 - 📫 How to reach me yinkaolla@gmail.com

 <!---